 Based on our hardware PoC and further analysis of the component RSIC capability, the FR1 RSIC budget calculation is further provided in Table 1 which is based on the agreed RSIC analysis framework.

+Observation 4: Samsung’s input for RSIC budget calculation for FR1 BS is provided in Table-1.

 Table-1: FR1 RSIC budget calculation Summary